 Overall the residents' well-being and welfare was maintained by a good standard of evidence-based care and support.
 Care plans and personal support plans reflected the assessed needs of the individual resident and outlined the support required to maximise their personal development in accordance with their individual health, communication, personal and social care needs and choices.
 There was evidence that some person centred goals had been set for each of the residents and there was evidence that progress in achieving the goals set were being monitored.
 The health and safety of the residents, visitors and staff were promoted and protected.
 There was a risk management policy and environmental and individual risk assessments for the residents had recently been reviewed.
 These outlined appropriate measures in place to control and manage the risks identified.
 Health and safety audits were undertaken on a regular basis with appropriate actions taken to address issues identified.
 There were arrangements in place for investigating and learning from incidents and adverse events involving the residents.
 Trending of all incidents was completed on a regular basis.
 This promoted opportunities for learning to improve services and prevent incidences.
 Suitable precautions were in place against the risk of fire.

 There were procedures in place for the prevention and control of infection.
-However, it was identified that in two of the three houses there was maintenance and repair required in areas which impacted upon infection prevention and control arrangements.
-A COVID-19 contingency plan had been put in place which was in line with the national guidance.
-The inspector observed that areas in two of the houses visited were clean.
-However, the majority of areas in the third house were not observed as the resident living in this house expressed that they were not comfortable with the inspector visiting their home.
+However, it was identified that in two of the three houses there was maintenance and repair required in areas which impacted upon infection prevention and control arrangements. ]The inspector observed that there was some worn and chipped paint on some walls and woodwork in two of the houses.
+In addition the kitchen in one of the houses had worn surfaces on press doors and on the cooking hob, the work top was broken in small areas and on the floor tiles.
+The wooden flooring in the dining and sitting area was worn in areas in this house.
 A cleaning schedule was in place which was overseen by the person in charge and location managers.
-Colour coded cleaning equipment was in place.
+Colour coded cleaning equipment was in place in each of the houses.
 Sufficient facilities for hand hygiene were observed and hand hygiene posters were on display.
 There were adequate arrangements in place for the disposal of waste.
 Specific training in relation to infection prevention and control had been provided for staff.